AVEVA/CONNECT-data-services-developer-docs/content/api-reference/operations/operations-bulk-access.md

 <a id="opIdBulkAccess_Get Bulk Access Job Summary"></a>

-Retrieves the summary of an existing bulk access job.
+Retrieves the summary of a bulk access job.

 <h3>Request</h3>